Rxxyxd/ContactCLI/README.md

 # ContactCLI
 A CLI program that stores and retrieves contact information from a database file.

-This was created as a learning project for pandas and sqlite3 libraries in python.
+This was created as a learning project for representing database data with pandas and using sqlite3 in python.
 It is currently a work in progress documentation will be available at a future date.
 Feel free to report any issues or suggestions to improve my understanding of said libraries in the issues tab.
 Thank you.

 ## Available commands